Partners

 How We Work

 The partnership is led by the DIZ Executive Board comprised of an elected member and lead officer from each of the funding local authorities.
-The board is led by our Chair, Cllr Alan Lion (Epping Forest DC) and Vice-chair, Cllr David Holliday (Broxbourne BC).
+The board is led by our Chair, Cllr Alan Lion (Epping Forest DC) and supported by a Vice-chair.

 The DIZ Executive Board meets monthly.